nightwarrior-xxx/Azure_Practise/docs/storage_accounts.md

     - StorageV1(general purpose V1)
         + All features are same as general purpose V2 but with few difference.
         + When to use Storage V1
-            - When you want azure class demplyment model.
+            - When you want azure classic demplyment model.
             - When your applications is transition intensive and uses geo-replication bandwidth.
         + No zone replication storage (ZRS)